cloudpassage/cloudpassage_splunk/README.md

 ![](58bbdae6-fc8f-11e7-9f9e-02a2abb09b24.png)

-If you do create an API key, we recommend that, as a best practice, you create a read-only key.
+If you do create an API key, we recommend that, as a best practice, you create a read-only key (audtior).
 A read-only key is all that you need to be able to retrieve Halo event data.

  ![](6008192c-fc8f-11e7-9868-02a2abb09b24.png)

 2. Retrieve both the **Key ID** and the **Secret Key** values for the API key.
 Click **Show** for your key on the **API Keys** tab to display both values.

+## Create cloudpassage Index
+All events will be written to an index named **cloudpassage**.
+Make sure to create the index via **the Splunk GUI** before activating the CloudPassage App.
+To create the cloudpassage index follow these steps:
+1. Login to Splunk Enterprise and from **Settings** menu navigate to **data** section and select **Indexes**.
+2. In the indexes page click on **New Index** button in the top right corner of the screen.
+3. In the **index name** input field, you must enter "cloudpassage", and for the **app** dropdown list select “CloudPassage Splunk”, all other parameters is up to the user to decide.
+Then click **save** button
+4. The **cloudpassage** index now created.

 ## Configure the App in Splunk